FindMySchool LogoFindMySchool

 Faith commitment expected.
 While the school welcomes all, the Anglican ethos is central.
 Attendance at school communion services and engagement with religious education is expected of everyone.
 Families uncomfortable with explicit Christian worship may find the environment challenging.

 Strict uniform policy.
-The school prides itself on high standards of appearance.
+The school is known for high standards of appearance.
 The uniform code is strictly enforced, and parents are expected to support the school in this.

 Admissions complexity.
 Securing a place can be complicated due to the mix of faith and community criteria.
 Families relying on the faith route need to ensure their church attendance is documented well in advance of the application deadline.